 After initial recognition, investments at FVIS are measured at fair value and any change in the fair value is recognised in the consolidated income statement for the period in which it arises.
 Transaction costs, if any, are not added to the fair value measurement at initial recognition of FVIS investments.
-Special commission income and dividend income on investment securities held as FVIS are reflected as trading income.
+Special commission income and dividend income on investment securities held as FVIS are reflected as ii) Available for sale trading income.